ska-sa/tutorials/ra_introduction_kat7/README.md

 Introduction to Radio Astronomy
 ===============================

-This is a set of tutorials developed for final year students, to give an introduction to the ipython notebook, and an introduction to Radio Astronomy, using data from the [KAT-7](https://sites.google.com/a/ska.ac.za/public/kat-7) radio telescope.
+This is a set of tutorials provides a self-contained introduction to Radio Astronomy, using data from the [KAT-7](https://sites.google.com/a/ska.ac.za/public/kat-7) radio telescope.
+The tutorials also introduce the use of the ipython notebook.

 Tutorials: